 The internet has also improved communication among lesbians.
 There are national and local websites.
 Some websites have chat rooms where New Zealanders can talk with one another and with lesbians overseas.

 The Lesbian Information, Library and Archives Centre (LILAC) has a large collection of lesbian literature.
 The Lesbian and Gay Archives of New Zealand (LAGANZ), housed at the Alexander Turnbull Library, includes manuscripts, oral histories, memorabilia, and published materials on lesbian histories.
 The lesbian Waxing Moon archives from Hamilton form part of this archive.
 The Charlotte Museum Trust preserves lesbian artefacts as well as literature and oral histories.

-Early politician Mabel Howard, New Zealand’s first woman cabinet minister, is believed to have been a lesbian, although she did not openly identify herself as such.
+Politician Mabel Howard, New Zealand’s first woman cabinet minister, is believed to have been a lesbian, although she did not openly identify herself as such.
 When Howard appeared smartly attired at the launch of her election campaign in 1963, at the age of 69, an audience member asked if she was getting married.
 Howard retorted, ‘Married?
 I’ve dodged it so far and I will dodge it now.’3

 Some lesbians have a high public profile.
 Marilyn Waring was a member of Parliament from 1976 to 1984 and openly identified herself as a lesbian after she left.
 In 2005 Labour MP Maryan Street became the first openly identified lesbian elected to Parliament.
 Well-known entertainers Jools and Lynda Topp (the Topp Twins) describe themselves as ‘out-and-proud lesbians.’4 Other prominent self-identified lesbians include singer Anika Moa and writers Renee, Paula Boock, Miriam Saphira and Ngahuia Te Awekotuku.

 Coney, Sandra.
 Standing in the sunshine: a history of New Zealand women since they won the vote.
 Auckland: Viking, 1993.